ewen-lbh/imaginary-projects/Coding/programming-language.md

 ## Control blocks
 ### Conditions: `if`, `unless`, `when`
-`when` is a `switch`-like construct, that returns the result of the value assigned to the first condition met.
+`when` is a `switch`-like construct, that returns the result of what is assigned to the first condition met.
 When no `else` case is provided, it falls back to `nothing`
 ```kt
 age_category =